 I shouldn’t say I found the bear.
 I’d already heard rumors and wondered why I no longer found giant piles of scat everywhere like I had all summer.
 Scat filled with dark pits from the wild cherry trees that lined the trail.
 I found scat along the banks of the river near the swimming hole, and near the house.
 Scat on the driveway and under the apple trees.
-Huge mounds that slowly became more apple than cherry.
+Huge mounds that slowly became more apple than cherry as the summer progressed.
 But I never saw the bear.

 Others did.
 Neighbors saw him in their backyards.
 Watched him eat their apples or walk through their gardens.
 They found torn apart bee hives and dug up carrots.
 We picked most of our apples as quick as they ripened and the bear got only the last few wormy ones.
 It could have been worse.
 He could have easily gotten the best of them.
 Or the peaches.

 It started to be a thing to brag about.
 Who the bear visited.
 Who saw him or didn’t and how many times.
 Then the conversation turned.
 The bear had gone missing.
 Maybe he wandered back into the forest.
 Some wondered if maybe he got shot.
 It was too early for hibernation and though we didn’t necessarily oppose the hunting and though we didn’t necessarily say this too loud, many hoped this bear’s fate would be different.

 Then someone found the bear and word went round of his existence in the woods along the trail near the pond.
 That’s where I found him, in the salmonberry bushes and ferns, a yellow rope round his left paw.
 The carcass was easy to overlook really.
 Hidden.
 It was the flapping wings that got my attention.
 And the dog barking and snuffling about in the brush.